Swollen Lymph Nodes behind the Ear: 10 Causes and Treatments

 - Fungus and bacteria can be treated with a daily glass of apple cider vinegar.

-- Swollen lymph nodes behind the ear can be treated with gargling turmeric in water or salt water.
+- Swollen lymph nodes behind the ear can be treated by gargling turmeric in water or salt water.

 - Cysts or abscesses can be treated using tea tree oil.
-Simply soak a Q-tip in tea tree oil and apply it to the area for a few minutes.
+Soak a Q-tip in tea tree oil and apply it to the area for a few minutes.
 Wash with oil-free soap immediately following the application.

-- Castor oil’s penetrating properties can help.
+- Castor oil’s penetrating properties can also help.
 Massage the lump behind the ear with castor oil.

 When to See a Doctor?

-Enlarged lymph node behind the ear isn’t serious, and your body can take care of it.
-While an emergency room visit is not necessary, you should visit your doctor if you experience:
+An enlarged lymph node behind the ear isn’t severe, and your body can take care of it.
+However, while an emergency room visit is not necessary, you should visit your doctor if you experience: